jeswr/blog/raw-posts/research-topics.md

 Don't write apps and code agains servers - write them against data instead.

+## Provenance of ideas

+Traceability of who has claimed what where.

 ## Model response (may be applicable to Web Agents WG)

 One feature that has supported the Web to scale is having public and cacheable resources.
 I recommend standardising an HTTP interface that can be used to `GET` responses from LLMs in a way that allows these responses to be stored in DNS caches.